This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 vi.
 Mode of operation (solely or jointly or etc.)

-To expedite the bank account opening, there are some banks accept preincorporation submission of the application forms and verification of authorised signatories.
+To expedite the bank account opening, some banks accept preincorporation submission of the application forms and verification of authorised signatories.
 Please consult your banker(s) accordingly.

-Generally, banks in Malaysia require all the Directors/ Authorised Signatories to be physically present in Malaysia for the signing of official documentation at the time of opening of Bank account.
+Generally, banks in Malaysia require all Directors/Authorised Signatories to be physically present in Malaysia for the signing of official documentation at the time of opening a bank account.

 However, some banks accept documents that are signed in–person at one of their overseas branches or witnessed by a notary public.
 Additionally, the banks may require additional documents on a case-by-case basis.

 Be forewarned that all banks in Malaysia must comply with stringent laws and regulations.
-They therefore will carry out a comprehensive series of checks and investigations on their potential clients before opening a new account for a company.
-This is not only to safeguard their risks against any potential default, but also are a part of their regulatory compliance and stringent anti-money-laundering policies.
+They will therefore conduct a comprehensive series of checks and investigations on potential clients before opening a new account for a company.
+This is not only to safeguard against potential default, but also part of their regulatory compliance and stringent anti-money-laundering policies.
 Thus, a company involved in dealings that are not above-board will not find it easy to engage in such transactions.

-We highly recommend our clients to be present in Malaysia to open the bank account to avoid any delay.
-A bank always reserves the right to request the beneficial owner to be physically present prior to the approval of a bank account.
+We highly recommend that our clients to be present in Malaysia to open the bank account to avoid any delay.
+A bank always reserves the right to require the beneficial owner to be physically present before approving a bank account.

 ANNUAL GENERAL MEETING & ANNUAL RETURN

-The AGM is a formal meeting which is held once in every calendar year pursuant to Section 143(1) of the Companies Act, 1965.
+The AGM is a formal meeting held once each calendar year pursuant to Section 143(1) of the Companies Act, 1965.
 The First AGM must be held within eighteen (18) months of its incorporation, and thereafter not more than fifteen (15) months after the holding of the last preceding AGM.
 However, pursuant to Section 169(1) of the Companies Act, 1965 the company shall held the AGM within six (6) months from each of the financial year end.

 In conclusion, AGM of the company shall be held pursuant to Sections 143(1) and 169(1) of the Companies Act, 1965 on the basis that whichever the earlier.